Neutron polarisation correction to triple-axis data with analytical derivations

+Polarised neutron scattering is the method of choice to study magnetism in condensed matter.
+Polarised neutrons are typically very low in flux, and complex experimental configurations further reduce the count rate.
+Neutron polarisation corrections would therefore be needed.
+Here we analytically derive formulae of the corrected partial differential scattering cross-sections.
+The analytical method is designed for the longitudinal polarisation analysis, and the correction generally holds for time-independent polarised neutrons with a triple-axis spectrometer.
+We then apply the correction to recent results of our $P_x$ experiment on Y$_3$Fe$_5$O$_{12}$.
+Although there is a difficulty with the experimental determination of inefficiency parameters of neutron spin polarisers and flippers, the correction appears to work properly.

-Neutron scattering is a powerful microscopic measurement tool to study condensed matter~\cite{Lovesey1986}.
+Neutron scattering is a powerful microscopic measurement tool for studying condensed matter~\cite{Lovesey1986}.
 Scattered neutrons from nuclei and unpaired electron spins, can respectively provide information on the crystal structure and magnetism.
-One of the strengths in the neutron scattering technique is that the magnetic scattering cross section is typically comparable to that of nuclear scattering.
+One of the strengths of the neutron scattering technique is that the magnetic scattering cross-section is typically comparable to that of nuclear scattering.
 These scattering processes can generally be understood by the linear response theory, enabling quantitative discussion through the measured intensity.